Search This Blog

 Flowers are produced early in the spring and are yellowish.
 Pretty showy as they emerge before the leaves.
 Whole tree takes on a lime yellowish color.
 Contrasts very nicely with the newly emerging purple foliage, better than the green leaves.

-Misidentification: Sycamores, look at the leaf arrangement, maples are all opposite, sycamores are alternate, may resemble sugar maple (not really but students often think so) but have not seen one here.
+Misidentification: Sycamores, look at the leaf arrangement, maples are all opposite, sycamores are alternate, may resemble sugar maple but I have not seen one here.

 Locations: